edwardspeyer/ladle/README.md

 _ladle_ is an _asciidoc_ template for building long-form CVs / résumés.
 It focuses is on having carefully considered defaults with the goal of producing easily readable typography.

-Use it when you already have the attention of a hiring manager, and you want to give them a five minute read that describes who you are and what you've done.
+Use it when you already have the attention of a hiring manager and you want to give them a five minute read that describes who you are and what you've done.